DisarmRAG: Stealthy Retriever-Centric Poisoning to Disable Self-Correction in Retrieval-Augmented Generation (Extended Version): LLM SCA and Prior Attack Failures

-Table \ref{tab:self-correction-results-pre} reports the ASR of different methods across LLMs under selected prompt configurations.
-We leave the full results in Table \ref{tab:defense-combinations-preliminary} of Appendix \ref{sec:appendix-full-experimental-results}.
-When only constraining the output format (denoted as +/-/-), all attack methods achieve the highest ASR.
+In this table, it can be observed that all attack methods achieve the highest ASR when only constraining the output format (denoted as +/-/-).
 For instance, PoisonedRAG (W) exceeds 74\% ASR across all models, peaking at 91\% on GPT-4o Mini.
-Even the disinformation attack, which only retrieves 48\% of malicious contexts, still reaches 67\% ASR on GPT-4o Mini.
 In contrast, incorporating prompts promoting context verification and real-world knowledge checks (PC2 and PC3) dramatically reduces vulnerability.
 For GPT-4o Mini, the ASR of PoisonedRAG variants drops from 91\% and 87\% to 44\% and 33\%.
-Notably, PoisonedRAG (W) almost fails on Qwen-Max and Deepseek R1 under such a configuration, with ASR falling to only 19\% and 27\%.

-These results demonstrate that LLMs' SCA is highly sensitive to prompt design, and enables effective rejection of misinformation when properly activated.
-The strongest gains occur when output generation is \textit{not} overly constrained, and when \textit{explicit} instructions guide the model to verify retrieved content and leverage its pretrained knowledge.
-We summarize the key finding as follow: